-Steven G. Hoch is Chairman of the American Swiss Foundation, a trustee of the Woods Hole Oceanographic Institution, USA, and a member of the National Board of the Smithsonian Institution, USA.
+Steven G. Hoch is Chairman of the American Swiss Foundation and a member of the Executive Committee as well as Chairman of the Investment Committee of the Woods Hole Oceanographic Institution, USA.
+He served two terms as a member of the National Board of the Smithsonian Institution, USA, and is an Advisory Board member of the Smithsonian Tropical Research Institute, Panama.